-The firm’s Diversity committee measures its success by benchmarking our demographics with that of other firms nationwide and within the communities where we have offices.
+The firm’s AT Inclusion committee measures its success by benchmarking our demographics with those of other firms nationwide and within the communities where we have offices.
 Leading Armstrong Teasdale’s efforts in this area is partner Jovita Foster.
-The Diversity committee often collaborates with the firm’s Professional Advancement of Women
+The AT Inclusion committee often collaborates with the firm’s Professional Advancement of Women

-For the second year in a row, the firm received the highest possible score on the 2017 Corporate Equality Index, a national benchmarking survey and report on corporate policies and practices related to lesbian, gay, bisexual and transgender workplace equality.
+In 2017, for the second year in a row, the firm received the highest possible score on the 2017 Corporate Equality Index, a national benchmarking survey and report on corporate policies and practices related to lesbian, gay, bisexual and transgender workplace equality.
 The survey is administered by the Human Rights Campaign Foundation, an arm of the largest LGBT civil rights organization in the United States.

 Armstrong Teasdale received the 2013 Legal Employer Diversity Recognition Award from Washington University’s Black Law Students Association (BLSA).
 The award honors a legal employer for making tremendous efforts towards achieving diversity in the workplace.
-BLSA members chose Armstrong Teasdale because of its on-going initiatives to recruit, support and retain diverse attorneys and staff.
+BLSA members chose Armstrong Teasdale because of its ongoing initiatives to recruit, support and retain diverse attorneys and staff.
 The firm was also cited for its active participation in and sponsorship of community organizations and affinity bar associations.

 At Armstrong Teasdale, we believe that good corporate citizenship includes supporting supplier diversity efforts to create sustainable economic development in the communities where we live and work.
 We actively seek to establish business relationships with minority-owned, women-owned and LGBT-owned businesses.
-We want to make sure qualified, diverse suppliers are encouraged and given the opportunity to do business with us.
+We want to make sure qualified, inclusive suppliers are encouraged and given the opportunity to do business with us.

-We are firmly committed to promoting diversity within the legal profession and are actively involved with various diversity-related community and civic organizations and programs on a local, regional and national level.
+We are firmly committed to promoting inclusivity within the legal profession and are actively involved with various diversity-related community and civic organizations and programs on a local, regional and national level.
 Our affiliations include:

 to read our 2016-2017 Diversity Report.